What is Amazon AWS Management Console?

 - Getting billing information

-In this blog, we will learn to use AWS Management Console to do all the above-mentioned tasks.
-But, before we start using AWS Management Console and explore the endless possibilities of Amazon Web Services, we need to create an account on AWS.
-So, let’s start with creating an account on AWS.
+In this blog, you will learn to use AWS Management Console to do all the above-mentioned tasks.
+But, before you start using AWS Management Console and explore the endless possibilities of Amazon Web Services, you need to create an account on AWS.
+So, first, start with creating an account on AWS.

 Creating an AWS Account

 You can create a fully functional AWS account which is absolutely free for one year.
 For this, you can visit the official AWS site and click on Create an AWS account.
-Let me walk you through the steps to follow while creating your AWS account so as to get started with Amazon Management Console.
+Below are the steps to follow while creating your AWS account so as to get started with Amazon Management Console.

 Step 1: This link will take you to the page shown in the following screenshot.
 You can simply sign in if you already have an account.
 If not, fill in the details and click on Continue